orochi-network/orochi-network.github.io/src/orochi-network/orochi-network.md

 ## Our Solutions

-### Orochi Network: ZKP Centric DA Layer (zkDA Layer)
+### Orochi Network: Verifiable Data Infrastructure

-Orochi Network positions as the first zkDA Layer, emphasizing the use of ZKPs for secure and verifiable data processing.
+Orochi Network positions as the first Verifiable Data Infrastructure, emphasizing the use of ZKPs for secure and verifiable data processing.
 This focus on ZKPs caters to applications, platforms requiring high levels of privacy, security and decentralized.
 Here's a breakdown of our key features and potential of our ZKP centric approach:

 - **Native ZK-data-rollups:** Unlike other DA Layers, Orochi Network natively supports ZKPs and perform the rollups on the data.
 This allows for efficient on-chain verification of data with one single succinct proof, this approach potentially improving scalability and privacy for decentralized applications.
 - **Verifiable Data Pipeline:** Orochi Network goes beyond just data availability.
 We offers cryptographic proofs at every step of data processing – from sampling to storage and retrieval.
 Our solution is only reply on cryptography protocols that helps to take down third party trust and helping to transform **Real World Data** to **Provable Data** which can be read and verified by smart contracts.